NATURAL HISTORY

 Reproduction

 A pack consists of any group of wild dogs with a potentially reproductive pair.
 Packs are typically composed of related females, related males, and pups.
 If a pack contains more than two adults, the reproductive pair consists of the dominant male and female.
 Usually only the dominant pair breeds and subordinate members help care for pups.
 The breeding female selects a den site, such as an abandon aardvark hole, and then contours the underground chamber prior to giving birth.
 The average litter size is about 8 pups.
 When pups are about three weeks old, they appear above ground pug-nosed with black and white coloration, and small ears that readily develop into oversized proportions.
 Yellow markings begin to appear at four weeks.
-Babysitters keep an eye on them while other family members hunt and return to the den to regurgitate food.
+Babysitters keep a close eye on them while other family members hunt and return to the den to regurgitate food.
 Pups are moved to different dens during the season.
 When pups are around 10–12 weeks old, packs resume their nomadic way of life.
-By the time the pups are about 4 months, as shown here, they are already familiar with what is expected as pack members.
+By the time the pups are about 4 months, they are already familiar with what is expected as pack members.

 Hunting

 Although wild dogs will sometimes hunt at night during certain phases of the moon, they usually rest during the heat of the day and hunt in the early morning and evening.
 The fact they are one of Africa's most successful hunters is due largely to their high degree of cooperation.
 When chasing down prey they can run up to 60 km/h.
 In more enclosed habitats, packs tend to split into hunting groups, with single dogs often taking down prey before leaving it to bring back other pack members to feed.
 Pups are the first to eat.
 Prey preferences vary regionally.
-Spotted hyenas sometimes follow wild dogs on hunts and try to steal their food.
+Spotted hyenas sometimes follow wild dogs on hunts and try to steal their kill.

 Vocalizations